sequenceiq/blog-test/source/_posts/2014-11-24-periscope-scale-your-cluster-on-time.markdown

  * hostGroup: defines the Hadoop services installed on a host.
 In case of scaling we'll take or add hosts with these services.

 Many people reached us with their questions of how to scale down properly as they had some concerns about it.
 Generally speaking downscaling is much harder to do than upscaling.
 Am I going to lose portion of my data?
 What will happen with the running applications?
-What will happen with my `RegionServers`?
+What will happen with say `RegionServers`?
 Luckily Hadoop services provide `graceful decommission`.

+_Note:When you are storing your data in a cloud object store (last week we have blogged about these here[http://blog.sequenceiq.com/blog/2014/10/28/datalake-cloudbreak/] and here[http://blog.sequenceiq.com/blog/2014/11/17/datalake-cloudbreak-2/]) this is less of an issue - and Periscope will not have to worry about HDFS data replications._

 ### Decommission flow

-Let's dive through an example: Periscope instructs [Cloudbreak](http://blog.sequenceiq.com/blog/2014/07/18/announcing-cloudbreak/) our
+Let's dive through an example: Periscope instructs [Cloudbreak](http://blog.sequenceiq.com/blog/2014/07/18/announcing-cloudbreak/) - our
-Hadoop as a service API to shut down 10 nodes and Cloudbreak will make sure that nothing gets lost.
+Hadoop as a service API - to shut down 10 nodes and Cloudbreak will make sure that nothing gets lost.
 First it will check which nodes are running `ApplicationMasters` to leave them out of the process.
 If it found all the 10 candidates for shutting down it will decommission the necessary services from them and then it will shut down those nodes.
-Applications continue to run and Hadoop
-`master` services continue to run undisturbed.
+Applications continue to run and Hadoop `master` services continue to run undisturbed.

 ![](https://raw.githubusercontent.com/sequenceiq/sequenceiq-samples/master/images/downscale_sequence.png)